chnyda/taikungoclient/client/docs/LeaveTaikunDto.md

 HasPaymentClientSecret returns a boolean if a field has been set.

-### SetPaymentClientSecretNil

-`func (o *LeaveTaikunDto) SetPaymentClientSecretNil(b bool)`

- SetPaymentClientSecretNil sets the value for PaymentClientSecret to be an explicit nil

-### UnsetPaymentClientSecret
-`func (o *LeaveTaikunDto) UnsetPaymentClientSecret()`

-UnsetPaymentClientSecret ensures that no value is present for PaymentClientSecret, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)